 McGehee has extensive experience in the recording studio as a session guitarist and vocalist, as well as composing, producing and performing on many regional radio and television commercials.

 In July of 1990, McGehee released a critically acclaimed recording of original songs on Headlight Records and Tapes.
 In 1991 he had three recording projects getting extensive air-play.
 1994 marked the debut of a CD entitled “The Famous Unknowns” featuring Lewis with two other Virginia songwriters Michael Lille and Robbin Thompson.
 In 2018 he won two Veer Music Awards for “EP of the Year” and “Best Acoustic Act” in Hampton Roads.

 His aggressive approach to acoustic guitar has made him a prominent force in the Virginia music scene.
-He currently resides in Chesapeake, Virginia and continues to gig in many local and regional venues and events.
+He currently resides in Chesapeake, Virginia and continues to gig at many local and regional venues and events.